-Thomas Hoepker had the opportunity to photograph Muhammad Ali on several occasions: in 1960 when Ali won gold at the Rome Olympics; as heavyweight champion in 1966; in 1970 when Ali returned to boxing after several years of forced absence and again in later life when Ali had been weakened by the onset of Parkinson’s Disease.
+Thomas Hoepker had the opportunity to photograph Ali on several occasions: in 1960 when Ali won gold at the Rome Olympics; as heavyweight champion in 1966; when preparing for his fight against Joe Frazier and later in life when Ali had been weakened by the onset of Parkinson’s Disease.

 Magnum photographer Thomas Hoepker (b.
 1936) studied art history and archeology, then worked as a photographer for Münchner Illustrierte and Kristall between 1960 and 1963, reporting from all over the world.
 He joined Stern magazine as a photo-reporter in 1964.